tkurtbond/tkurtbond.github.io/posts/2005/02/15/2005-02-15/index.rst

 + *The Farthest Shore*, by Ursula K. Le Guin, copyright 1972;
   Antheneum, September 1972; Bantam Books, October 1975; 8th printing,
   November 1977.
 + *Tehanu*, by Ursula K. Le Guin.
 Atheneum, 1990.
 Originally published as *Tehanu: the last book of Earthsea*.
 When *Tehanu* was first released there was a lot of controversy amongst those who remembered the first three * Earthsea* books fondly because where the first three were beloved children's/young adult books about (among other things) coming of age and choices, *Tehanu* is about (among other things) child abuse and gender/power relationships.
 Many felt that Le Guin had used the popularity of the earlier three books as a springboard for a polemic.
 I recently reread the three earlier books and the fourth in fairly close proximity, and in my considered opinion the fourth book has the same voice as the earlier three: it's definitely an *Earthsea* book.
-I was glad to find, `a while ago <../../../log/2003/07/03.html
-  #more-earthsea-tales>`__, that there *were* more *Earthsea* stories to
-  be told after *Tehanu*.
+I was glad to find, `a while ago`__, that there *were* more *Earthsea* stories to be told after *Tehanu*.

+__ link://slug/2003-07-03-gtkada-reading#more-earthsea-tales

 + *Earthgrip: Tales from the Trader's World*, by Harry Turtledove, copyright 1991; Del Rey, December 1991.
 “6+” copyright 1987, Analog, September 1987; “Nothing in Night-Time”, copyright 1989, Analog, March